jayli/vim-easydebugger/README.md

 ### TODO

-Only two window is really not enough for user to inspect local vars value and function backtraces....
+Only three window is really not enough for user to inspect local vars value and function backtraces....
 The following feature will be added soon:

 - QuickFix Window：for local vars and backtrace.
+Done!
 - File List Window：for a entire project with a lot of source files, I want a convenient changing buffer operation.
 - Errlog：Errlog is necessary. `:echom` is good, but there is no more space available to show multiline message.
 Besides, I don't want to type `:message` everytime.